RajDutta/HashiCorp-Vault/README.md

 you can leverage the work of the Module community and maintainers, and pick up infrastructure improvements through a version number bump.

 ## Who maintains this Module?

-This Module is maintained by [Gruntwork](http://www.gruntwork.io/).
-If you're looking for help or commercial support, send an email to [modules@gruntwork.io](mailto:modules@gruntwork.io?Subject=Vault%20Module).
+This Module is maintained by [HashiCorp](https://www.hashicorp.com/).
+If you're looking for help or commercial support, send an email to [help@hashicorp.com](mailto:help@hashicorp.com?Subject=Vault%20Module).
-Gruntwork can help with:
+HashiCorp can help with:

 * Setup, customization, and support for this Module.
 * Modules for other types of infrastructure, such as VPCs, Docker clusters, databases, and continuous integration.
 * Modules that meet compliance requirements, such as HIPAA.
 * Consulting & Training on AWS, Terraform, and DevOps.

-## How do I contribute to this Module?

-Contributions are very welcome!
-Check out the [Contribution Guidelines](https://github.com/hashicorp/terraform-aws-vault/tree/master/CONTRIBUTING.md) for instructions.

 ## How is this Module versioned?

 This Module follows the principles of [Semantic Versioning](http://semver.org/).
 You can find each new release, along with the changelog, in the [Releases Page](../../releases).

-During initial development, the major version will be 0 (e.g., `0.x.y`), which indicates the code does not yet have a stable API.
-Once we hit `1.0.0`, we will make every effort to maintain a backwards compatible API and use the MAJOR, MINOR, and PATCH versions on each release to indicate any incompatibilities.

 ## License

 This code is released under the Apache 2.0 License.
 Please see [LICENSE](https://github.com/hashicorp/terraform-aws-vault/tree/master/LICENSE) and [NOTICE](https://github.com/hashicorp/terraform-aws-vault/tree/master/NOTICE) for more details.

-Copyright &copy; 2017 Gruntwork, Inc.
+Copyright &copy; 2019 HashiCorp